“Leaders for the 21st Century” Arrives in June, 11 -13, 2025

 We Are Rotary

-is a global network of 1.4 million neighbors, friends, leaders, and problem-solvers who see a world where people unite and take action to create lasting change – across the globe, in our communities, and in ourselves.
+Rotary International is a global network of 1.4 million neighbors, friends, leaders, and problem-solvers who see a world where people unite and take action to create lasting change – across the globe, in our communities, and in ourselves.

 Solving real problems takes real commitment and vision.
-For nearly 120 years, Rotary’s people of action have used their passion, energy, and intelligence to take action on a number of sustainable projects.
+For nearly 120 years, Rotary’s People of Action have used their passion, energy, and espertise to take action on a number of sustainable, life-saving projects.
 From literacy and peace to water and health, we are always working to better our world, and we stay committed to the end.
 We have been instrumental in the worldwide campaign to wipe out the scourge of Polio from every country on earth.
-We live by a code called the 4-Way Test: Is it the Truth?
+Rotarians are guided by a code called the 4-Way Test which asks:

 A group of people standing around in an arena.